The hidden costs of online shopping (and how to avoid them)

 The information is intended to be of general nature only.
 We do not accept any legal responsibility for any loss incurred as a result of reliance upon it – please make your own enquiries.

 Deposit products issued by Suncorp-Metway Ltd ABN 66 010 831 722 (“Suncorp Bank”).
 Terms and fees apply.
-Read the relevant disclosure documents before deciding.
-Go to www.suncorp.com.au/everyday for a copy..
+Read the relevant Product Information Document and Terms and Conditions before making any decisions about whether to acquire a product.
 Any advice does not take into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.

 1 Visa Debit Card holders must be 16 years or older.